hacksu/flutter-app-lesson/README.md

 )
 ```

-Like in many dynamic languages, the way you create an array (technically called a list) in Dart is just by putting square brackets and then writing the contents of the list within them, with the items separated by commas.
+Like in many dynamic languages, the way you create an array (technically, a list) in Dart is just by putting square brackets and then writing the contents of the list within them, with the items separated by commas.
 We'll start by putting one item in this array of children:

 ```dart
 drawer: Drawer(